AtoraSuunva/atora.dev/src/pages/about.md

 ---
 layout: '../layouts/PageLayout.astro'
+head:
   title: About
   subtitle: Me!
   description: Who is this funny computer person on the internet.
 ---

 ## Where did the name come from?